Gauge preheating with full general relativity: Robustness checks

 For the six BSSN simulations presented here, we calculate the violation of the Hamiltonian and momentum constraints, \cref{eq:hamconst,eq:momconst}, and of Gauss' Law, \cref{eq:GaussLaw}, to ensure that we stay on the solution surface of the problem.
 In \cref{fig:contraints} we plot these constraints vs $N \equiv \ln a$ to show that they are bounded throughout the simulation.

 For the results presented in this work, we take a conservative cutoff of $N = 2$ as a final time.
 This allows us to consider all of the BSSN simulations in regime where the constraints are small.
+In addition, the results in \cref{sec:results} are well reproduced by simulations with $256^3$ rather than $384^3$ grid points; the latter is the largest grid that is computationally tractable with our resources.
+We choose this largest grid for our main results in order to maximize the range in scales over which the BSSN results may be reliably compared to the FLRW results, e.g., in \cref{fig:delta-spectra-bssn-vs-flrw}.

 For FLRW simulations, the first Friedmann equation, $H^2 = \rho / 3 \Mpl^2$, serves as a constraint that measures the analog of energy conservation in flat space; the simulations satisfy it to one part in $10^{4}$ or better.
 The gauge constraints are likewise satisfied to one part in $10^{3} \div 10^{2}$ (see Refs.~\cite{Adshead:2015pva,Adshead:2016iae,Adshead:2018doq,Adshead:2019lbr} for further discussion of the robustness of these methods).
 The FLRW results are all consistent with those of lower-resolution simulations presented in Refs.~\cite{Adshead:2018doq,Adshead:2019lbr,Adshead:2019igv}.